jbootsma/razor_sam3u2/design.md

 Other Notes:

 - Cap sample rate to 48 KHz.
-Internal buffers can then be sized to 50 bytes.
-(Maybe 52 to align to word-boundary).
+Internal buffers can then be sized to 50 Samples.
 - Internal audio format is normalized 16-bit signed integer.
 - Do everything mono initially.
 Stereo support could be a bonus feature if there's enough processing power.
 - Not dropping a frame is pretty important.
 Add some additional timing capture to main loop to get an idea of how much processing is actually being used.